AlicanAkkus/CPower/README.md

 # CPower
-CPower, easy memory details in your application.
+CPower, memory details in your application.

 CPower can be print memory details with your selected interval.